Navy Distinguished Public Service Award: Notable recipients

+Democratic Leader Nancy Pelosi was bestowed the Distinguished Public Service Award by U.S. Secretary of the Navy Ray Mabus at a ceremony in the Capitol in 2013.
+"The courage of our men and women in uniform is what makes our democracy possible, and the Distinguished Public Service Award is truly a tribute to the work of Congress to honor the service and sacrifice of our Navy and all of our service members", Pelosi said.
+"This award will hold a place of pride and prominence in my heart, and it will inspire me to always stand with Secretary Mabus, our officers, our sailors and Marines to ensure the security of our country and the strength of our military."

 Sybil Stockdale, wife of the late Vice Admiral James Stockdale, was honored with the award for her work to publicize the mistreatment of POWs and campaign for their families during the Vietnam War.
 She co-founded the National League of Families.
 She is the only wife of an active-duty officer ever to have received this award.

-Cinematographer Christopher Jackson received the award for rescuing Marine Corps Sgt Courtney Rauch from a burning Humvee in the Helmand Province of Afghanistan in August 2008.
-While filming for LtCol (Ret) Oliver North’s show on the Fox News Channel, the Humvee in which Jackson and Rauch were riding was struck by an IED, knocking Sgt Rauch unconscious.
-Although injured in the blast, Jackson pulled Rauch from the vehicle to safety.
-MajGen Paul Lefebvre presented Jackson with the award January 24, 2009, at Al Faw Palace in Baghdad, Iraq.

-The late former Rep. John Murtha (D-Pa) received the award in 2009 for his “courageous leadership, vision, and loyalty to the men and women of the Department of the Navy."
-At the time of his award Murtha was the influential chairman of the House Appropriations Committee’s Defense Subcommittee.
+Representative John Murtha (D-Pa) received the award in 2009 for his "courageous leadership, vision, and loyalty to the men and women of the Department of the Navy."
+At the time of his award, Murtha was the influential chairman of the House Appropriations Committee's Defense Subcommittee.

-Rep. Rodney Frelinghuysen (R-NJ) received the award in 2013.
-Frelinghuysen, also a sitting member of the Defense Subcommittee, was recognized for his "long and selfless service to the nation’s sailors and Marines [that] ensured they were provided the resources necessary to support and defend the nation’s interests around the globe."
+Representative Rodney Frelinghuysen (R-NJ) received the award in 2013.
+Frelinghuysen, also a sitting member of the Defense Subcommittee, was recognized for his "long and selfless service to the nation's sailors and Marines [that] ensured they were provided the resources necessary to support and defend the nation's interests around the globe."

-Capt.
-John “GiddyUp” Bunch received the award in 2018.
-Bunch was honored for his timeless devotion and support of US Navy & US Marines returning from combat from 2005 to present day.
-3,993 US Troops have received free R&R’s, 103 free weddings, Same Day PTSD Counseling, and direct assistance with The Fallen.
-Bunch was also awarded The Army Outstanding Civilian Service Medal.
-Total benefits exceed 18.3 Million Dollars.
-Bunch, a US Marine Officer served from 1969-1976.
+Captain John Bunch received the award in 2018.
+Bunch was honored for his devotion and support of US Navy and US Marines returning from combat from 2005 onwards.
+3,993 US Troops have received free R&R, 103 free weddings, same-day PTSD counseling, and direct assistance with the deceased.
+Bunch was also awarded the Army Outstanding Civilian Service Medal.